On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

+\begin{example} Consider a similar scenario as in Example 1.
+Namely, the RM code $\mathcal{R}\left(2, 3\right)$ and LLR vector \eqref{llrVectorExample}.
+Assume that $\mathbf{c} = \left(0, 0, 1, 1, 1, 1, 0, 0 \right)$ is the current codeword.
+The correlation metric for this codeword equals $8.44$.
+Let us find a codeword at the minimum distance from $\mathbf{c}$ that has the largest correlation using the depth-first algorithm described above.
+In the first step, the algorithm computes the metric \eqref{TreeHeuristic} for each child of the root and moves to the node with the set $\mathcal{S} = \left\{2, 4, 6, 8 \right\}$ that has the smallest metric, namely, $-9.1$.
+Then, the algorithm applies the same procedure to the node with the set $\mathcal{S}$ and selects a node with the set $\left\{4,6 \right\}$.
+The metric value for this node equals $-16.64$ and, from \eqref{OutputMetric}, it follows that if we flip bits at positions 4 and 6, we will get a codeword $\mathbf{c^\prime} = \left(0, 0, 1, 0, 1, 0, 0, 0 \right)$ with a metric of $25.04$.
+Note that $\mathbf{c^\prime}$ and $\mathbf{c_1}$ found in Example 1 using an optimal algorithm are the same. \end{example}

 The version of the greedy algorithm described above is able to find only one solution.
-However, the output codeword can be in the set of checked codewords $\mathcal{C}$, leading to early termination of the decoding algorithm.
-We observe that in such case the algorithm terminates before the correct codeword is found, significantly decreasing performance of the decoder.
-So, one requires to modify the greedy approach described above in such a way that it can check multiple leaves and select one that generates the codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$.
-For instance, one can choose $l$ children of the root of the tree $\mathcal{G}$ and run the depth-first search for each child independently.
-Then the algorithm can check up to $l$ different codewords and chose one that is not in $\mathcal{C}$.
+If this solution is in the set $\mathcal{C}$ (see line 3 of Algorithm \ref{GraphSearchAlg}), then the break statement in line 12 of Algorithm \ref{GraphSearchAlg} will terminate the for-loop in lines 9 -- 23.
+We observe that in this case, the algorithm terminates before the correct codeword is found, significantly decreasing the error-rate performance of the decoder.
+Therefore, one requires to modify the greedy approach described above in such a way that it can visit multiple leaves and select one that generates the codeword $\mathbf{c}$, $\mathbf{c} \notin \mathcal{C}$.
+For instance, one can choose $l$ children of the root of the tree $\mathcal{T}$ and run the depth-first search for each child independently.
+Then the algorithm can generate up to $l$ different codewords and choose one that is not in $\mathcal{C}$.
 We call parameter $l$ a search breadth of the decoding algorithm.